statiagov/gesmew/guides/content/user/promotions.md

 #### Products

-Using a rule of this type means the order must contain **at least one** or **all** of the products you declare.
+Using a rule of this type means the inspection must contain **at least one** or **all** of the establishments you declare.

 ![Products Rule](/images/user/promotions/products_rule.jpg)

-To create this kind of rule, just select "Product(s)" from the "Add Rule of Type" drop-down menu and click "Add".
-Start typing in the name of the product(s) you want to apply discounts to into the "Choose Products" box.
+To create this kind of rule, just select "Establishment(s)" from the "Add Rule of Type" drop-down menu and click "Add".
+Start typing in the name of the establishment(s) you want to apply discounts to into the "Choose Products" box.
 Click on the correct variants.
 Choose either "at least one" or "all" from the selection box, and click "Update".

 #### User